 "I surely do!
 It is the devil himself!"

-Carefully examining many of the traps, I saw that each bore an inscription: Pride, Disobedience, Envy, Sixth Commandment, Theft, Gluttony, Sloth, Anger and so on.
+Carefully examining many of the traps, I saw that each bore an inscription: pride, disobedience, envy, the Sixth Commandment, theft, gluttony, sloth, anger, and so on.
 Stepping back a bit to see which ones trapped the greater number of boys, I discovered that the most dangerous were those of impurity, disobedience and pride.
 In fact, these three were linked together.
-Many other traps also did great harm but not as much as the first two.
+Many other traps also did great harm, but not as much as the first two.
 Still watching, I noticed many boys running faster than others.
 "Why such haste?"
 I asked.

 "Because they are dragged by the snare of human respect."

-I kept going, but the farther I advanced, the more arduous and steep became the descent so that I tumbled and fell several times, lying prostrate until I could catch my breath.
-Now and then my guide supported me or helped me to rise.
+I kept going, but the farther I advanced, the more arduous and steep the descent became, so that I tumbled and fell several times, lying prostrate until I could catch my breath.
+Now and then, my guide supported me or helped me rise.
 Panting, I said to my guide, "My good fellow, my legs won't carry me another step.
 I just can't go any farther."